April 20, 2012

 Neighboring Sears Vallonias in Des Plaines

-So yesterday on my afternoon drive I saw a perfect Sears Vallonia and returned with my camera to get a shot.
-When I looped around the block I saw another Vallonia.
+So yesterday on my afternoon drive I saw a perfect Sears Vallonia and when I looped around the block I saw yet another Vallonia.

 622 Arlington, Des Plaines.
 Original railings... check.
 Original porch intact... check.
 Original porch columns... check.